yang70/portfolio/README.md

 New user's have the option of registering using their Twitter account which was implemented using [Omniauth-Twitter](https://github.com/arunagw/omniauth-twitter).

+## Blog
+The blog is pretty standard, however I wanted to be able to use Markdown for styling and for inserting code blocks.
+I followed [this](http://allfuzzy.tumblr.com/post/27314404412/markdown-and-code-syntax-highlighting-in-ruby-on) blog post which institutes [Redcarpet](https://github.com/vmg/redcarpet) and [CodeRay](https://github.com/rubychan/coderay).

+One aspect I have not been able to implement is horizontal scroll for wide code blocks.

+## Projects
+As I mentioned before, the projects section uses remote JavaScript for it's CRUD actions and is able to accomplish this without a page reload.

+One feature I'm looking to institute is for the `show` action to automatically pull in the projects README markdown file using GitHubs API and display it to the page.

 ## Mailers

 `ActionMailer` is configured to alert the editor of various events with the site, including new user registration and comments.
 Email configured in Heroku deployment with the add on [SendGrid](https://sendgrid.com/)